 Use Food to Clean Your Teeth

+You can use food to clean your teeth, allowing you to avoid using tools.
+For example, you can use a banana peel to clean your teeth.
+Simply rub the inside of the peel over your teeth.
+You can also use fruit, vegetables, or a combination of these to clean your teeth.
 You can also use food to whiten your teeth.
 To do this, mash a ripe banana and mix it with baking soda.
 Rub this mixture over your teeth and let it sit for a few minutes.
 Rinse your teeth with warm water after a few minutes.
 This will help whiten your teeth.

 Stone tools that can maintain Oral hygiene

-If you’re living as a caveman, you might not easily have access to food that can clean your teeth.
-In this case, you’re going to have to use other tools to help you maintain your oral health.
+If youโre living as a caveman, you might not easily have access to food that can clean your teeth.
+In this case, youโre going to have to use other tools to help you maintain your oral health.
 This includes using stone tools to help you maintain your oral health.
 For example, you can use a stone scraper to remove plaque from your teeth.
 You can also use a stone comb to remove food from between your teeth.
 You can even use a stone pick to remove food from your gum-line.

 How did ancient people clean their mouth?